Data at Rest Encryption¶

 The data encryption at rest in Percona Server for MongoDB is introduced in version 3.6 to be compatible with data encryption at rest interface in MongoDB.
 In the current release of Percona Server for MongoDB, the data encryption at rest does not include support for KMIP, or Amazon AWS key management services.

-Starting from version 4.0.10, Percona Server for MongoDB provides HashiCorp Vault integration.
-We only support the HashiCorp Vault backend with KV Secrets Engine - Version 2 (API) with versioning enabled.
+Percona Server for MongoDB is integrated with HashiCorp Vault.
+HashiCorp Vault supports different secrets engines.
+Percona Server for MongoDB only supports the HashiCorp Vault back end with KV Secrets Engine - Version 2 (API) with versioning enabled.

 HashiCorp Vault Parameters